Request Florida Records

 90-day mandatory retention

-A law enforcement agency must retain a body camera recording for at least 90 days. §119.071(2)(l)5., F.S.
-The exemption applies retroactively. §119.071(2)(l)6., F.S.
-The exemption also does not supersede other public-records exemptions; portions protected by another exemption stay exempt. §119.071(2)(l)7., F.S.
+A law enforcement agency must keep a body camera recording for at least 90 days.
+See §119.071(2)(l)5., F.S.
+The exemption applies to footage from before the law passed too.
+See §119.071(2)(l)6., F.S.
+The exemption does not override other exemptions.
+Parts shielded by another exemption stay shielded.
+See §119.071(2)(l)7., F.S.

 Court access by court order or in camera inspection

-What §943.1718 actually does (policies, training, officer pre-report review)
+What §943.1718 actually does: policies, training, officer pre-report review

 Officer's right to review their own footage before writing a report